ducktyper/OOView.js/README.md

 ```
 The function `@view.find` looks for elements under the dom associated with it by calling
 `find` function in jQuery.
 Only difference is that it does not search any child OOView
-elements (class starts with "oo-") it contains.
+elements it contains.
-From the code example, the code `$(".score1").oo("inputField")` returns the input `score1-input` not `score2-input`
+From the code example, the code `$(".score1").oo("inputField")` returns the input `score1-input` not `score2-input`.

 ##### @view.element
-The code `@view.element` returns the root jQuery element of the OOView object is attached such as `.oo-score`.
+The code `@view.element` returns the root jQuery element where the OOView object is attached to such as `.oo-score`.
-Use it when you need a access to the root element.
+Use this when you need an access to the root element.

 ##### @view.data
-Data assigned to a `oo` attribute which can be accessed by calling `@view.data.[data name]`
+Data assigned to the `oo` attribute which can be accessed by calling `@view.data.[DATE_NAME]`

 HTML
 ```html